sezero/SDL2-OS2/README.md

 LICENSE
 ===============
-* Simple DirectMedia Layer License
+* Zlib License

 COMPILE TOOLS
 ===============
-* Open Watcom 1.9.0
+* Open Watcom 1.9
-  - Note that OW1.9 was observed to miscompile SDL-1.2.15 somehow (or something is wrong in its crt), so a newer version is recommended:
+  - Note that OW1.9 was observed to miscompile SDL1.2 in the past (or something is wrong in its crt), so a newer version is recommended:

 * Open Watcom snapshot builds from the 'official' perforce repository: